NethermindEth/StarknetByExample/src/applications/random_number_generator.md

 - **Security:** Generating cryptographic keys and nonces that are hard to predict.
 - **Consensus Protocols:** Selecting validators or block producers in some proof-of-stake systems.

 However, achieving true randomness on a decentralized platform poses significant challenges.
-There are numerous sources of entropy, each with its stregths and weaknesses.
+There are numerous sources of entropy, each with its strengths and weaknesses.

 ### Sources of Entropy